yyfearth/mooc/service/api.md

 #### Usage

 * It used for any situation when servers or clients need the user’s information by given email.
-* DO NOT use it for User Login, since it is not require a password and not return with password.

 #### Request